raspberrypi/documentation/hardware/sense-hat/README.md

 ### Writing

-*Please note that this operation is potentially dangerous is not needed for the everyday user.
+*Please note that this operation is potentially dangerous, and is not needed for the everyday user.
 The steps below are provided for debugging purposes only.
 If an error occurs, the HAT may no longer be automatically detected.*

 1. Download EEPROM settings and build the `.eep` binary: